21+ Beautiful Website Color Schemes and Why They Work

 So, what are the rules underlying fundamental color combinations?

 It refers to focusing on complementary colors, that is on colors directly opposed to each other in the color spectrum.
 One note though… color complementation should be carefully tackled, as inappropriate use of it will lead to inappropriate color schemes (see the recommendation to avoid complementation in text color versus background color).

-Principle of Contrast
+Rule of Contrast

 This process takes advantage of contrasting colors, to reduce eyestrain and make the webpages pleasant to explore.

-Principle of Vibrancy
+Rule of Vibrancy

 With this color combination principle, we begin plunging into the immense realm of color psychology.
 More vibrant colors are intended to arise strong emotions into the readers, while less vibrant colors are meant to relax the readers, with the aim at focusing their energy on something else or of higher importance.

 See, for instance: